UofT-DSI/python/04_instructional_team/README.md

 2. Assignments
 3. Homework

-The `/01_slides` directory would be the first directory anyone would see, and contains the lecture slides, learning outcomes, and anything related to the learning outcomes such as live-coding files.
+The `/01_slides` directory would be the first directory anyone would see, and contains the lecture slides, learning The `/01_slides` directory contains the live learning session slides and the live-coding files.

-The `/02_assignments` directory is the second directory containing the assignments that would be marked as a `pass` or `fail`.
-Compared to `/03_homework`, the assignments are slightly more difficult, and helps encapsulates the learnings for the week.
-All assignments are mandatory to complete and deliver.
+The `/02_assignments` contains assignments participants should submit for evaluation as  `complete` or `incomplete`.
+The assignments measure a participant's achievement of the learning outcomes, and help technical facilitators determine if a participant has successfully completed the learning module.

-The `/03_homework` directory contains all the homework, a learner can do to demonstrate mastery of the learning contents.
-Unlike the `/02_assignments` directory, all homework is optional, but is highly encouraged to attempt.
+The `/03_homework` directory contains homework participants can complete to further develop and practice the skills covered in a learning module.
+Homework is optional, but participants are encouraged to complete as much as they can.

 ### Week 1

-#### Lecture 1
+#### Live Learning Session 1
-The focus of the first lecture is to deliver the `data_types` and `control_flow` content first, and let the cohort play around with it via `homework` or `assignment`.
+The focus of this session is to deliver the `data_types` and `control_flow` content first, and let the cohort play around with it via `homework` or `assignment`.
 For `control_flow`, focus on `conditionals` and `for loops`.
-Allow the rest of the cohort to go through the rest of the Python notebook and learn from it interactively.
+The cohort can go through the rest of the Python notebook and learn interactively.

-#### Lecture 2
+#### Live Learning Session 2
-The focus of the second lecture is to deliver the `comments_and_errors`, `inputs`, `strings`, and `converting_types` content next.
+The focus of this session is to deliver the `comments_and_errors`, `inputs`, `strings`, and `converting_types` content next.
 For `converting_types`, you can allow the cohort to go through the `converting_types` asynchronously, rather than synchronously.

+#### Live Learning Session 3
+TBD

 #### Assignment 1
-The assignment for this week is to have learners program an anagram checker.
+The assignment guides participants through programming an anagram checker.
 There are three parts to this assignment, where each part builds upon each other.
-Examples are given and it is up to the learners on how they would build the program.
+Examples are given and it is up to the participants how they build the program.

 ### Week 2

-#### Lecture 3
+#### Live Learning Session 4
 Introduce the cohort to `functions` and `testing`.
-Spend more time on `functions` and emphasize how it allows anyone to create reusable block of code.
+Spend more time on `functions` and emphasize how it allows anyone to create reusable blocks of code.

-#### Lecture 4
+#### Live Learning Session 5
-Introduce the cohort next to `object_oriented_programming` and `numPy`.
+Introduce the cohort to `object_oriented_programming` and `numPy`.
 The emphasis will be on `numPy` as it is needed for their second assignment.

 #### Assignment 2
-The assignment for their final week in this module is to analyze a fictional clinical trial where 60 patients were administered a new drug for arthritis.
-Learners must evaluate the effectiveness of a fictional medication designed to reduce inflammation caused by arthritis flare-ups.
+The assignment in the second week of this module is to analyze a fictional clinical trial where 60 patients were administered a new drug for arthritis.
+Participants must evaluate the effectiveness of a fictional medication designed to reduce inflammation caused by arthritis flare-ups.

 ## How do you assign assignments?
-Assignments are given and assigned at the start of each week at the end of the first lecture.
-The Technical Facilitator will announce to the learners what the assignment is about, and how everything they will learn within the week will equip them to work on the assignment.
+Technical Facilitators are encouraged to introduce assignments as early as possible in the learning module.
+The Technical Facilitator should describe the assignment to participants and explain how the topics covered in the module will equip them with the knowledge and skills to complete the assignment.

 ## How an assignment is expected to be completed and delivered?
-Learners are expected to complete the assignment before the first lecture of the following week.
-They will deliver the assignment by opening up a pull request on their copied repo.
-The learner will also add a Learning Suport Staff as a reviewer indicating they delivered a completed assignment, and it is ready to be graded as a `pass` or `fail`.
+Participants are expected to complete the assignment by the end of the first week.
+They will deliver the assignment by opening a pull request on their copied repo.
+The participants will also add a Learning Support Staff as a reviewer indicating they delivered a completed assignment, and it is ready to be evaluated as `complete` or `incomplete`.

-## What is the criteria for `pass` or `fail`?
+## What is the criteria for `complete` or `incomplete`?
-The criteria for a `pass` or `fail` is if all parts of the certification are working, and nothing in the code is broken.
-For some assignments, a rubric will be given outlining the criteria needed to pass.
+The criteria for a `complete` or `incomplete` is if all parts of the program are working, and nothing in the code is broken.
+For some assignments, a rubric is provided outlining the criteria needed to assess an assignment as incomplete.

-## How to mark?
+## How to evaluate?
-If the learner's solution works, then they `pass`!
-You or the Learning Suport Staff would only need to focus on providing them constructive feedback on how they can improve their code.
-If the solution does not work, then they `fail`, and you would provide any constructive feedback on their existing code, and encourage them to get their solution working.
+If the participant's solution works, then their assignment should be assessed as `complete`!
+Technical Facilitators and the Learning Support Staff should focus on providing constructive feedback to participants who need to improve their code.
+If the solution does not work, then the assignment is `incomplete`.
+Facilitators should provide constructive feedback on their existing code, and guide them to get their solution working.

 ## How will feedback be given?
-Feedback will be given through the pull request a learner had made, and allowing them to make revisions if needed.
-In order to maximize learning, feedback must be constructive, and specific.
+Feedback should be given through the pull request a participant has made.
+Technical Facilitators are encouraged to allow participants to make revisions if needed.
+In order to maximize learning, feedback should be constructive, and specific.

 <hr>

 ## Definitions
-**Lecture**: A Lecture is a synchronous period of time, lasting up to 3 hours, where the Technical Facilitator will facilitate and deliver the contents and learning outcomes online through Zoom.
-Learners are encouraged to participate and ask questions as they learn.
-Breaks are given if lecture goes pass an hour, with a 10 minutes break given for every hour still in a lecture.
+**Live Learning Sessions**: A Live Learning Session is a synchronous period of time, lasting up to 2.5 hours, where the Technical Facilitator will facilitate and deliver the content and learning outcomes online through Zoom.
+Participants are encouraged to participate and ask questions as they learn.
+10 minute breaks are encouraged once per hour.

 **Work Period**: A Work Period is an asynchronous period of time, lasting up to 3 hours.
-The learners will work on their assignments and/or homework during this block of time.
-A Learning Suport Staff will be present online through Zoom to assist the learners and answer any questions they may have.
-As work periods are asynchronous and flexible, learners can choose to work on their own time.
-However, it is encouraged to work during the block of time when a Learning Suport Staff is present.
+Participants will work on assignments and/or homework during this block of time.
+Learning Support Staff are to be present online through Zoom to assist participants and answer any questions they may have.
+As work periods are asynchronous and flexible, participants can choose to work on their own time.
+However, it is encouraged that they work during the block of time when a Learning Support Staff is present.

-**Assignments**: An Assignment is work assigned as part of the certification.
-They are slightly more difficult, providing an opportunity for learners to integrate and synthesize what they have learned throughout the week to meet the set learning outcomes.
+**Assignments**: An Assignment is work assigned as part of the learning modules.
+They provide an opportunity for participants to integrate and synthesize what they have learned throughout the week to meet the set learning outcomes.

+## generate_slides.sh

+This script is designed to convert Markdown files located in a specified folder into slide presentations using Marp CLI, allowing for the generation of either HTML or PDF formats based on user input.
+It includes an option to apply a custom CSS theme to the slides by specifying a theme path.
+The script also provides a help function detailing its usage, options, and examples for convenience.
+It ensures the necessary directories exist, validates the presence of Marp CLI on the system, processes each Markdown file found in the specified directory, and outputs the generated slides into a designated output folder, displaying the status of each operation and a completion message.
+The only configuration needed is to set where the md files are and where you would like the pdf/html files to be placed.